istio/installer/README.md

 # Istio Installer

+Test.
 Istio installer is a modular, 'a-la-carte' installer for Istio.
 It is based on a fork of the Istio helm templates, refactored to increase modularity and isolation.

 Goals: